Employee Development: How to grow your employees when you can't promote them

 Bonus: A perfect opportunity for feedback

 Doing this also taps into the common desire for feedback.
-Most employees, and especially Millennials, want more feedback than they're receiving as a recent study revealed:
+Most employees, and especially Millennials, want more feedback than they're receiving as a study by SAP revealed:

 employee development - giving feedback is a part of good growth and a key desire of millennials

-Your one on ones are the perfect time to work with them on skills growth and employee development.
-You can first use a meeting to talk about areas you think they can improve and what they're interested in.
+Your one on ones are the perfect time to work with your team team on their skills growth and employee development.
+You can first use the meeting to talk about areas you think they can improve and what they're interested in.
 Then, subsequent one on ones can include checking in on them, and giving feedback on how they're doing.

 Conveniently, the frequency of your one on ones should fit nicely with what the chart above shows is the rate of feedback employees would like.